Toronto IT Staffing and Recruiting Blog

-Many IT workers prefer to work in contracts rather than taking on full-time permanent jobs because they love the freedom of moving from contract to contract.
+Many IT workers prefer to work on contracts rather than taking on full-time permanent jobs because they love the freedom of moving from contract to contract.
 That’s not the only benefit of contract work – often the money is better than you can get in a permanent role, or as a sole proprietor.
+(Infographic: How Programmers Get Paid)

 Getting incorporated might be be a good idea.
-Or maybe not.
+Or not.
+It all depends on your personal situation.
 Let’s explore the pros and cons.

 Tip: You can change the legal structure of your business as it grows.
 Many small businesses start out as a sole proprietors or partnerships and become incorporated as the business grows.